Bob Carroll (singer/actor): Actor

-In the 1960s, he turned to acting and his stage career peaked in those years.
+In the 1960s, Carroll turned to acting and his stage career peaked in those years.
 On television, he appeared both in soap operas and prime time series.
-He performed on Songs for Sale (1950-1952) and was a regular vocalist on NBC's Judge for Yourself, starring Fred Allen, which aired in the 1953-1954 season.
+He performed on Songs for Sale (1950–1952) and was a regular vocalist on NBC's Judge for Yourself, starring Fred Allen, which aired in the 1953–1954 season.

-In the theater, he performed in various touring productions of Fiddler on the Roof, including in 1966 (playing Lazar) and 1968 (playing Tevye) as well as the 1989 pre-Broadway tour (playing Morcha).
+In the theater, Carroll performed in various touring productions of Fiddler on the Roof, including in 1966 (playing Lazar) and 1968 (playing Tevye) as well as the 1989 pre-Broadway tour (playing Morcha).
 He played the title role in the first national tour of Fiorello!
-He also played 1984 touring production of La Cage aux Folles (playing Dindon).
-Other touring productions in which he appeared included Guys and Dolls, The Pajama Game, and Say, Darling.
+He also played 1984 touring production of La Cage aux Folles (playing Edouard Dindon).
+Other touring productions in which he appeared included Guys and Dolls, The Pajama Game and Say, Darling.

 Death

 Carroll died at the age of 76 in Port Washington, New York, where he resided.